adsamcik/Tracker-Android/README.md

 ### Translations

-Tracker uses Crowding to crowdsource translations.
+Tracker uses Crowdin to crowdsource translations.
 You can help with translating the application today at [https://crowdin.com/project/advention](https://crowdin.com/project/advention).

 ## Versioning